ConductorTechnologies/cioapps/instructions/core.md

 Now you should have access to the command line tools for ciocore version `8.0.0` or higher from any terminal.
 Type: `conductor --help` to test.

 3. Choose to install one of the 7.x versions of Conductor Core from the menu.
-To aviod conflicts, we recommend uninstalling the current version of Conductor Core before installing the 7.x version.
-You can do this by deleting `{{packageLocation}}/{{pluginName}}`
+To aviod conflicts, we recommend you uninstall the current version of Conductor Core before installing the 7.x version.
+To do this, delete: `{{packageLocation}}/{{pluginName}}`

 ### Command-line usage